camunda/camunda-docs-manual/content/installation/full/jboss/manual.md

 {{< /note >}}

 {{< note title="Java 8 compatibility" class="info" >}}
 if you are using Java 8, then please use the Wildfly installation and not JBoss AS.
-To use JBoss AS, you have to use Java 7 or Java 6.
+To use JBoss AS, you have to use Java 7.
 {{< /note >}}
 # Required Setup for JBoss AS 7 / JBoss EAP 6